apexad/homebridge-garagedoor-command/README.md

 ### Can you add 'x' feature?
 Yes, I probably could.
 Will I?
 Probably not.
 If there is a feature you want to add, please feel free to code it yourself and submit a pull request so others can benefit.

+### What is the STOPPED status?
+STOPPED is a valid status for a door to be in, but in the Home App, it is actually reported as OPEN.
+If an error occures in getting the status, STOPPED should be returned, and it will be logged, but the plugin has the `ignore_errors` config option so that a false OPEN event won't be triggered.
+Be careful with `ignore_errors` as it can be somewhat dangerous to report an error as CLOSED.